s-abbas/robnptests/paper/paper.md

 The tests based on the following location estimators are described in @FriDeh11robu:

-* The _difference of the sample medians_ helps to achieve high robustness.
-However, this estimator is not very efficient under the normal distribution or distributions that do not deviate too much from it.
+* The _difference of the sample medians_ achieves high robustness.
+However, this estimator is not very efficient under the normal distribution and distributions close to it.
-* To improve the efficiency, one can use the difference of the _one-sample Hodges-Lehmann estimators_ [@HodLeh63esti] at the cost of losing robustness due to the lower breakdown point.
+* To improve the efficiency, one can use the difference between the _one-sample Hodges-Lehmann estimators_ [@HodLeh63esti] at the cost of losing some robustness due to the lower breakdown point.
-* Similarly, the _two-sample Hodges-Lehmann estimator_ leads to a robust test with a higher power under normality than the tests based on the sample median.
+* Similarly, the _two-sample Hodges-Lehmann estimator_ leads to a robust test with a higher power under normality than the tests based on the sample median and similar robustness.

 For scaling, we use different estimators based on medians and pairwise differences, see @FriDeh11robu for a detailed description.

 In addition, we implemented tests based on M-estimators.
-This approach to robust location estimation allows for flexibility in how outliers are treated through the specification of the parameters of the corresponding $\rho$-function.
+This approach to robust location estimation allows for flexibility in how outliers are treated through the specification of the tuning constants of the corresponding $\rho$-function.
 We focus on Huber's $\rho$-function, the bisquare function and the Hampel $\rho$-function.
 The estimator for the within-sample variance is a pooled estimator derived from the asymptotic normality of the M-estimators [@MarMarYoh06robu, p.
 36ff].
 Moreover, the package contains Yuen's $t$-test which uses the difference of _trimmed means_ to estimate the location difference and a scale estimator based on the pooled winsorized variances [@YueDix73appr].